Dienes16/RunFunge/readme.txt

 t	Turn Around: Move to opposite direction w	Compare: Pops B and A, acts like [ if A < B, acts like ] if A > B, keep direction if a = b (borrowed from Funge-98) c	Clear: Clears the whole stack
-§	Constant Random: When IP reaches a '§', it is randomly replaced by either <, >, ^, or v s	Swap Stack: Switches the active stack (there are 2 stacks) S	Stack Size: Pushes the number of elements in the stack (not counting the new one it pushes) ;	Swap Stack Top: Pops a value from the active stack and pushes it on the inactive stack x	Save Coordinates: Puts current X and Y position on the stack {	Call Sub Routine: Pops Y and X and moves IP to X/Y keeping direction
+§	Constant Random: When IP reaches a §, it is randomly replaced by either <, >, ^, or v S	Stack Size: Pushes the number of elements in the stack (not counting the new one it pushes) x	Save Coordinates: Puts current X and Y position on the stack {	Call Sub Routine: Pops Y and X and moves IP to X/Y keeping direction
 	(next step is interpretation of the command at X/Y)